michar71/DMX_CTRL/README.md

 So somewhere between $7 to $15.

 ## Development Enironment
-The software is developed with Atollic TrueStudio for STM32 (Freely awaylable at: https://atollic.com/truestudio/) Software framework was generated with STM's ST Cube Solution (Config file included in DOC folder) and uses ST's HAL framework.
+The software is developed with ST Microelectronics STM32CubeIDE 1.3.0 The software framework was generated with STM's ST Cube Solution (Config file included in DOC folder) and uses ST's HAL framework.
 (Not my favorite but that's what they want you to use...)
 I use a ST-Link V2.0 Clone to upload/Debug software.
 (Eventually there might be a USB DFU Firmware Upload Client....)

 WARNING:
 There are currently a lot of bluepill STM32F103 board clones with fake STM32F103 circulating on Amazon.
-These can be used with a special driver for the ST-Link (Because they show up with a different device ID and the original ST driver blocks those clones) but won't work with Attolic True-studio out of the box...
+These can be used with a special driver for the ST-Link (Because they show up with a different device ID and the original ST driver blocks those clones) but won't work with STM32CubeIDE out of the box...

 ## Notes